What is Bridge in Computer Network?

 Conclusion

-Bridges are smart networking devices that can be used as repeaters to extend a network.
-They have many benefits as well as disadvantages.
-Based on the requirement of your system and network, you should choose a network device that can fulfill them.
+Bridges are smart networking devices used as repeaters to extend a network.
+They have many benefits and disadvantages.
+Based on your system and network's requirements, you should choose a network device that can fulfil them.

 FAQs